Meditation Techniques for Beginners: Choose a Practice You’ll Actually Repeat

 Meditation Techniques for Beginners: Pick Your First Practice

-The best meditation techniques for beginners are the ones you can repeat easily: breath awareness, body scan, guided meditation, walking meditation, or loving-kindness.
-Start with 2 to 10 minutes, choose one anchor, and treat mind-wandering as the practice cue to gently return.
+Field note for the curious first-timer: the best beginner meditation technique is usually the one you can repeat without turning it into a big project.
+Breath awareness, body scan, guided meditation, walking meditation, and loving-kindness can all work.
+Start with 2 to 10 minutes, choose one anchor, and let mind-wandering become the cue to return rather than a reason to quit.

 Beginner meditation techniques are simple attention-training methods that use an anchor such as breath, body sensations, sound, movement, or kind phrases to help you notice experience without getting carried away by it.